Sutterlet-Bruno/hypdo_propulser/04_test_and_results/impermeable_box/documentation.md

 PETG is generally known for its better water resistance compared to PLA and is a good candidate for underwater or damp environments.

+Many variable can be change in order to check for any improovement if needed :

+- **Wall width** : adding more layers of material or changing the infill could hellp block water
+- **Printing temperature** : increasing themperature could help decrease porosity
+- **Printing speed** :
+- **Post processing** :
+    - dichtol (Diamant)
+    - polymer

 ## Test Methodology

 The waterproofness test will initially be conducted under static, submerged conditions.